Antioch: Hellenistic age

 The original city of Seleucus was laid out in imitation of the grid plan of Alexandria by the architect Xenarius.
 Libanius describes the first building and arrangement of this city (i. p.
 300. 17).
 The citadel was on Mount Silpius, and the city lay mainly on the low ground to the north, fringing the river.
 Two great colonnaded streets intersected in the centre.
 A second walled area to the east was added by Antiochus I Soter.
 North of the city, Seleucus II Callinicus built a third walled area on an island within the Orontes.
 A fourth and last quarter was added by Antiochus IV Epiphanes; thenceforth Antioch was known as Tetrapolis.
 From west to east the whole was about 6 km in diameter and a little less from north to south.
 This area included many large gardens.

-The city was populated by a mix of local settlers that Athenians brought from nearby Antigonia, Macedonians, and Jews (who were given full status from the beginning).
+The city was populated by a mix of local settlers that Athenians brought from nearby Antigoneia, Macedonians, and Jews (who were given full status from the beginning).
 According to ancient tradition, Antioch was settled by 5,500 Athenians and Macedonians, together with an unknown number of native Syrians.
 This number probably refers to free adult citizens, so that the total number of free Greek settlers including women and children was probably between 17,000 and 25,000.

 About 6 km west and beyond the suburb Heraclea lay the paradise of Daphne, a park of woods and waters, in the midst of which rose a great temple to the Pythian Apollo, also founded by Seleucus I and enriched with a cult-statue of the god, as Musagetes, by Bryaxis.
 A companion sanctuary of Hecate was constructed underground by Diocletian.
 The beauty and the lax morals of Daphne were celebrated all over the ancient world; and indeed Antioch as a whole shared in both these titles to fame.

 Antioch became the capital and court-city of the western Seleucid Empire under Antiochus I, its counterpart in the east being Seleucia; but its paramount importance dates from the Battle of Ancyra (240 BC), which shifted the Seleucid centre of gravity from Anatolia and led indirectly to the rise of Pergamon.